Best Shopify bundle apps

 - How does inventory sync behave?

-- How cleanly does the bundle appear in orders and reports?
+- How cleanly does the bundle appear in orders, reports, and fulfillment?

-- How much theme or storefront engineering does the app demand?
+- How much theme, checkout, or extension setup does the app demand?

 - Does the Built for Shopify badge exist, and does that matter here?

 The Built for Shopify badge matters more than many merchants realize.
-Shopify says the badge is awarded to apps that meet its highest standards for performance, design, and integration.
-Shopify also states that Built for Shopify apps must not reduce storefront Lighthouse performance by more than 10 points.
+Shopify says apps with the badge have passed rigorous testing, and Shopify's Built for Shopify requirements also say the app must not reduce storefront Lighthouse performance by more than 10 points.

 Comparison table

 This table is designed to narrow the field quickly.
-Treat it as a shortlist builder, not as a substitute for testing in your own storefront and fulfillment flow.
+Treat it as a shortlist builder, not as a substitute for testing in your own storefront, checkout, and fulfillment flow.

 | App | Best for | Pricing model | App Store signal | Built for Shopify | What stands out | Main caution |